changisaac/opencv_ros/README.txt

-ROS Package handling communication and data processing with opencv in differnt use cases.
+ROS Package handling communication and data processing with opencv in different use cases.

+Packages:

-image_converter - loads in depth image array from astra 3D cam and outputs depth at certan pixel
+1. image_converter - loads in depth image array from astra 3D cam and outputs depth at certan pixel